Fort Worth gang member to die for killing girl, grandmother

-HUNTSVILLE, Texas (AP) — Attorneys for a Texas inmate want the U.S. Supreme Court to halt his scheduled execution for the shooting deaths of a 5-year-old girl and her grandmother during a birthday party 10 years ago outside a Fort Worth apartment.
+HUNTSVILLE, Texas (AP) — Attorneys for a condemned Texas prisoner are asking the U.S. Supreme Court to halt his scheduled execution for killing a young girl and her grandmother in a gang-related shooting a decade ago that turned a child’s birthday party in Fort Worth into a bloodbath.

-Former Fort Worth street gang member Erick Davila is set for lethal injection Wednesday evening.
+Erick Davila faces lethal injection Wednesday evening for using a laser-sighted semi-automatic rifle to spray bullets at the gathering of about 20 people — more than a dozen of them children — outside an apartment.
+Authorities said the 2008 attack was apparently retaliation for a previous run-in with one of the adults attending the party for a 9-year-old girl.

-Lawyers for the 31-year-old Davila argue it’s improper for the elected Tarrant County district attorney to be involved in the case because she was the judge at Davila’s 2009 trial.
-They also contend evidence that Davila may have been high on drugs at the time of the shooting improperly was withheld from defense attorneys.
+Forty-eight-year-old Annette Stevenson and her 5-year-old granddaughter, Queshawn Stevenson, were killed.
+Four others were wounded.

 Most Read Nation & World Stories